Applying for Law Transfer

 Applicants who have completed any LLB Part II courses or above at another New Zealand University may apply for Part II or Part III transfer.

-Admission for LLB Part II transfers is available once a year for Semester One commencement. - LLB Part III Transfers - Applicants who have completed all equivalent LLB Part II courses as well as have minimum 120 points left to complete in the LLB will be considered Part III transfers.
-Admission for LLB Part III transfers is available for Summer School, Semester One and Semester Two of each academic year.
+• LLB Part III Transfers - Applicants who have completed all equivalent LLB Part II courses as well as have minimum 120 points left to complete in the LLB will be considered Part III transfers.

 To be considered for LLB Part II/III transfer, need to have: